 eMPathia Jazz Duo

 Looking back at the countless attempts to describe Jazz in the ensuing generations since that trumpet from New Orleans set north, drum beats are probably most commonly cited as a reference.
 How then do we use the term Jazz in the case of a vocal and guitar duo?
 The eMPathia Jazz Duo comprised of vocalist Mafalda Minnozzi and guitarist Paul Ricci answer that question with spontaneous melodic variations improvised around a popular song while uniquely arranged harmonic templates shift accordingly to the pacing and breathing of the moment.
-Each signature performance is not unlike those songs from the days when Jazz merged from the popular song via a soulful story told with individual expression.
+Each signature performance is not unlike those songs from the days when Jazz emerged from the popular song via a soulful story told with individual expression.

 Drawing from the vast experience of both the duo’s artists, their present day popular song is expanded to include classics from Brazil, Italy, France and the U.S.A.

-Italian born singer Minnozzi has an impressive recording career predominantly in Brasil where for 20 years she has made a name for herself via 10 CD’s, 2 DVD’s, numerous major network TV appearances and noted duets with the likes of Milton Nascimento, Martinho Da Vila, Paulo Moura, Leny Andrade and Guinga to name a few.
+Italian born singer Minnozzi has an impressive recording career predominantly in Brasil where for over 20 years she has made a name for herself via 12 CD’s, 2 DVD’s, numerous major network TV appearances and noted duets with the likes of Milton Nascimento, Toquinho, Martinho Da Vila, Paulo Moura, Leny Andrade, André Mehmari and Guinga to name a few.
 Her extensive touring throughout Brazil has established her as a remarkably charismatic and powerful stage performer with a vocal extension and versatile timbral palette that blurs the line between singer and improvisational soloist.
-Her command of Portuguese and the credibility and respect she earned from inside the Brazilian music scene have given her the artistic license to sing Bossa Nova there in many of the theaters and clubs traditionally reserved for that genre, winning over some of the most demanding musicians and audiences.
+From her command of Portuguese and the credibility and respect she earned from inside the Brazilian music scene, Mafalda was granted the artistic license to sing Bossa Nova there in many of the theaters and clubs traditionally reserved for that genre, winning over some of the most demanding musicians and audiences.
 For the commanding ease with which she interprets the French “chanson” and some of the most refined songs from the American songbook, the noted veteran Italian Jazz critic Gerlando Gatto has compared Mafalda to the French born Italian diva Caterina Valente so popular worldwide in the 50’s and 60’s “…Mafalda is a truly cosmopolitan artist who sings in various idioms with full command of each and with extreme creativity… Caterina Valente comes to mind” (A Proposito de Jazz – May 2016)

 In 2015 Mafalda Minnozzi and Paul Ricci, as the eMPathia Jazz Duo, put their respective musical experiences together in a special meeting of cultures and influences to present a sound that immediately captured the imagination of their audiences at their debut shows in Italy, Brazil and the USA.
 They completed three CDs in only three years as evidence of the great “empathia” that has inspired and continues to inspire these two artists whether in the studio or onstage.
 From their first album EMPATHIA Jazz Duo (MPI/EGEA 2015) and INSIDE (MPI/ONERPM 2016) on up to their most recent COOL ROMANTICS (MPI 2018), the duo has grown through their eternal search to find the essence of each composition in their repertoire resulting in an unmistakeable sound.
 The three productions therefore represent a perfect trilogy that documents the evolution of their sound that was pre destined.